The Garfield Show: Broadcast

 English-language episodes started airing on Boomerang in the UK on 5 May 2009, and in the Middle East, Africa and Central and Eastern Europe on 7 November 2009.

 It aired on YTV in Canada from 13 September 2009 to 30 December 2011.

 In the United States, it aired on Cartoon Network from November 2, 2009 to May 23, 2014.
 It also aired on Boomerang from February 4, 2013 to December 30, 2016.

 In Bangladesh, the series aired on Duronto TV from 12 January 2020.

+In Sri Lanka, the show has been showed multiple times over the years by Sirasa TV, dubbed in Sinhalese under the name "ද ගාර්ෆීල්ඩ් ෂෝ", lit.
+'The Garfield Show'.
+The same show has been shown by the English-language sister channel of Sirasa TV, TV1 in English with Sinhalese subtitles.
+The Sinhalese-dubbed 'The Garfield Show' has gained wide momentum over the years, and is widely regarded as a popular cartoon across Sri Lankan households.